 “There is just too much awful stuff in the world for me to be able to accept that everything happens for a reason.
 What could a precious innocent child learn from the kind of treatment that happens to some of them?”

-That is such a good question and not one that is answered for you, by me talking about my insights and beliefs.
-My belief and knowings are not useful to you, specially on such a painful subject.
-This lady’s question goes to the heart of “What do WE believe in about these things?”
+That is such a good question and not one that is answered for you, by me talking about my ahaa moments of insight and what I’ve come to believe in.
+My beliefs and knowings are not useful to you, specially on such a painful subject.
+This lady’s question goes to the heart of “What do we, each of us individually, believe about these things?”

-AND it unleashes the profound energy for change that is at the heart of the rightness behind the wrongness that is The Paradox.
+And it unleashes the profound energy for change that is at the heart of the rightness behind even the most utter wrongness that is The Paradox.

-If there’s something tearing at your heart that you need a hand with, to find your understanding, come into a live event and we’ll hold the energy for you while you learn to figure it out and experience the powerful force for change of that energy at the heart of the Paradox for yourself.
+If there’s something tearing at your heart that you need a hand with to find your understanding, come into a live event and we’ll hold the energy for you while you learn to figure it out and experience for yourself the powerful force for change that is at the heart of the Paradox.

 Photo: Koalas are down to about 100,000 in the wild, decimated by habitat destruction, predators and a debilitating disease.
 This is another example of the usefulness of being open to the question of “Why is this happening?” and “What’s the Big Picture here?” if we want to contribute to change what’s happening.
 Photo of a wild koala in her garden is by my dear friend Donna Prestipino.